Vanes Martirosyan: Early career

 His next fight was against veteran Saúl Román in a WBC semi-final title eliminator for the vacant WBC Silver Light Middleweight Championship.
-The bout was on June 4, 2011 in HBO's televised portion of the Julio César Chávez, Jr. vs. Sebastian Zbik undercard.
+The bout was on June 4, 2011 in HBO's televised portion of the Sebastian Zbik vs. Julio César Chávez Jr. undercard.
 Román knocked Vanes down in the first round and gave him trouble in the next two.
 Martirosyan came back in the fourth and fifth.
 When the seventh round began, Román cornered Vanes against the ropes and landed several blows.
 Vanes may have caught Román just in time from being stopped.
 In the same round, Vanes trapped Román against the ropes and knocked him down.
 After Román got up, Vanes landed a hard right hook on his chin and followed up with a barrage of blows while Román was leaning on the ropes, causing the fight to be stopped and turning what seemed to be near-defeat into victory.

 On October 29, 2011 Vanes fought contender Richard Gutierrez.
 Vanes dominated from start to finish and won a ten-round unanimous decision.
 The judges' scorecards were 100–90, 100-90 and 99–91; Vanes winning all but one round from one judge.

 Martirosyan fought veteran Troy Lowry on the Julio César Chávez, Jr. vs. Marco Antonio Rubio undercard.
 Vanes knocked Lowry down in the first round and stopping him in the third to retain his WBC Silver title.

 On November 9, 2013 Martirosyan was defeated on a split decision by Demetrius Andrade who on that day became a winner of the World Boxing Organization title.